romans-adi/todo-app/README.md

 # 📖 <a name="about-project">Hello Microverse</a>

-**Romans's Portfolio** is a project that represents information about his skills and tools he used in previous work.
+**Romans's Portfolio** is a project that represents information about skills and tools he used in previous works.

 ## 🛠 Built With <a name="built-with"></a>